AnandSwaraj/BloxAssignment/README.md

-//Files are inside this folder
+//Files are inside /example  folder

 Q.1.
 Mandatory : Elaborate what your internship or academic projects were?